cms-sw/cmssw/Geometry/TrackerCommonData/data/CRack_PhaseII/README.md

 ## Gen-Sim step

-To run the cosmic rays Gen-Sim step for the CRACK:
+To run the cosmic-ray generation and simulation for the CRACK geometry, execute:
 ```
 cmsRun step1_cosmics_for_crack.py
 ```